grizzlysoftware/embedded-keycloak/README.md

 ## Troubleshooting
-I haven't found any troubles in running it with spring tests except one(as for today - 14.11.2019).
+I haven't found any troubles in running it with spring tests ~~~except one(as for today - 14.11.2019).
 Keycloak resolves datasource via JNDI so in order to provide our own datasource we have to mock it.
 The thing is that attempt to mock it second time causes error.
 I haven't got time to investigate it.
 However simple check whether the JNDI context factory does not solve the problem - Keycloak does not work as expected.
 Above situation may be caused when Spring Configuration is modified during tests execution - i.e. by overriding some beans.
-Then spring instantiates configuration again because it doesn't match one that was instantiated before.
+Then spring instantiates configuration again because it doesn't match one that was instantiated before.~~ it is fixed as of embedded-keycloak-spring v1.0.1